frohro/6302view/docs/notes.md

 }
 ```

-`cm.step` updates the inputs and reports the outputs and conveniently blocks according to your given loop rate (e.g. the 1000 us above).
+`cm.step` updates the inputs, reports the outputs, and conveniently blocks according to your given loop rate (e.g. the 1000 microseconds above).

-**Note**: On the ESP32, `cm.step` runs on the second core and so does not need to be ran in the main loop as it does for the other microcontrollers.
+**Note**: On the ESP32, `cm.step` runs on the second core and so does not need to be ran in the main loop as it does for other microcontrollers.

 ## For example